| |

 available.

-The IOC and INC registers are configured as a group.
+Rather, each bank (IOC and INC) are configured as a group.

 - PA7024 / PA7540 - By far the most powerful 24 pin programmable logic.